JonasStage/seasonal_pond_ghg/README.md

-# seasonal_pond_ghg
+### Hourly methane and carbon dioxide fluxes from temperate ponds
-Data from the paper "Hourly methane and carbon dioxide exchange rates from alkaline temperate ponds" Jonas Stage Sø*1, Kenneth Thorø Martinsen2, Theis Kragh1 and Kaj Sand-Jensen2.
+Data from the paper "Hourly methane and carbon dioxide fluxes from temperate ponds" Jonas Stage Sø*1, Kenneth Thorø Martinsen2, Theis Kragh1 and Kaj Sand-Jensen2.

 * Corresponding author